bor3ham/react-canvas-map/README.md

 datasets.
 It is instead for displaying a single static image, zooming and panning around it, with markers and drop zones in 2d space relative to that image.

+Check out the [live demo page](https://bor3ham.github.io/react-canvas-map/) to see it in action.

 # Installation

 To use simply install from `npm`: